 Stroking the B3-3 – squeezing more power out of the Chinese B3-3!

 Easy B3 Spring Guide – easy fix to one of the most common B3 series problems.

 Beeman P17 Mods – modifying a Beeman P17 to the extreme.

 Hacking the 1322 – armed with a 3d printer and tools, I undertake to make a quiet, accurate 1322 for as little money as possible.

 Shooting the 880 Quietly – enjoy quiet shooting with your Daisy Powerline 880 with these simple tips and tricks.

 Free Flight Hammer – with a simple design, hammer bounce is a thing of the past on my 1322.

-Bear River Sportsman 900 – took a rifle that leaked from the manufacturer and made it shoot better.
-No thanks to Bear River’s horrible customer service department.
+Bear River Sportsman 900 – took a refurbished rifle that leaked from the manufacturer and made it shoot much better.

 Daisy Powerline 880 Receiver Strength – beef up your 880’s receiver for better accuracy.